Jbot29/springboard-exercises/capstone/README.md

 ## Final model

-Going through the factors, I attempted to find the best linear regression model.
+Going through the factors, I attempted to find the best linear regression model I could.
 Here are the results and the factors that seem to have some significance.

 ```
 lm(formula = hrv_result ~ Drink * Green.Smoothie + Blackout +